vsdip/rvmyth_avsdpll_interface/README.md

 ## OpenLANE and sky130 Installation steps

-// OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault,SPEF-Extractor and custom methodology scripts for design exploration and optimization.  https://github.com/efabless/openlane . <br />
+OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault,SPEF-Extractor and custom methodology scripts for design exploration and optimization (https://github.com/efabless/openlane). <br />

 The OpenLANE and sky130 installation can be done by referring this repository https://github.com/nickson-jose/openlane_build_script.